silvershell/scad-builder-proj/README.md

 # scad-builder-proj
 This project is renamed to scad-builder.
-Please use scad-builder
+Please use scad-builder.